spark2k06/PCXT_MiSTer/docs/vga-mode13-palette.md

 ### RC1 — The DAC is wired only to the mode 13h renderer **[verified]** — main cause

-`mcga_dac` has a single sample port and it is consumed by `mcga_mode13_renderer` alone.
+`vga_dac` has a single sample port and it is consumed by `vga_mode13_renderer` alone.
 In any other mode the DAC contents are written, stored and then completely ignored: `ega_red/green/blue` come from `ega_vgaport`.